What is a Primary Care Network (PCN)?

 NHS England has produced two documents with answers to a number of frequently asked questions about Primary Care Networks.

 The first document focuses on topics including general background, working arrangements, funding and contracting, PCN set up and governance, PCN development support, wider system and future planning and further information/next steps.
 The second document focuses topics including PCN set up and governance, further detail on funding and contracting, federations, PCN development support and estates.
+The final document covers PCN and structures.

 If your question is not listed below, you can send this to the Primary Care Network national team (email@example.com) who will share a response.